mantidproject/documents/Design/reflectometry-idf.md

   >That is to say, that if you have a mirror, the prototype discussed does not treat different areas of the surface as yielding a
   >different flight path (even though that is reality).
 There may also be wavelength dependence on the flight path to consider.
   >The other thing to consider will be what precision of flight path is needed.

+  The current workaround used by the instrument scientists to model the transmitted portion of a beam hitting a mirror is to invert their relative pixel map.

   ### 3. Describe multiple modes of configuration